mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

   Public Channels are identified with a **globe icon**.

-  Want to get jump right in?
-Click on the **More...** button at the bottom of the Public Channels section to explore channels to join!
+  Click on the **More...** button at the bottom of the Public Channels section to explore more channels to join!

 **Private Channels:**

-  Private Channels are for sensitive topics and are only visible to select team members.
+  Private Channels are for sensitive topics and are only visible to selected team members.
 Any member of a Private Channel can add additional members.
 Channel members can choose to leave at any time, but only the channel owner or Team Admin can remove other members.

   Private Channels have a **lock icon**.

 **Direct Messages (DM) and Group Messages (GM)**

   Direct Messages are for conversations between two people.
 Group Messages are Direct Messages that have conversations among three or more people.
 Both are visible only to the people involved.

 For more information on Channels and how to manage them, `click here <https://docs.mattermost.com/help/getting-started/organizing-conversations.html>`__

-**Messages**
+Messages
 ---------------------
 Sending messages and replying to messages are important ways to keep conversations active with your team.
 You can edit and delete messages after you have sent them.
 You can also share links to any message in Mattermost.